 A. You can still file for bankruptcy!
-The laws have changed, and there are more hoops to go through, but most people who could file for Chapter 7 under the old laws can also do it under the new laws.
-And for all others, Chapter 13 can be an excellent alternative.
+The laws have changed, and there are more hoops to go through, but most people who could file for Chapter 7 bankruptcy under the old laws can also do it under the new laws.
+For others, Chapter 13 bankruptcy can be an excellent alternative.

 Q. I just can’t take the phone calls any longer!
-What can a bankruptcy do?
+What can a bankruptcy do for me?

 A. We’ll stop those calls!
-The filing of any kind of bankruptcy acts as a stay, or hold, on any kind of collection activities by creditors, even tax creditors!
-Let us take the calls for you!
-That’s our job at Steidl and Steinberg!
+Filing for bankruptcy stops collection activities by creditors, even tax creditors!
+Let us take the calls for you.
+That’s our job at Steidl and Steinberg.

 Q. I think that I might be interested in filing for bankruptcy, how do I get started?

-A. Contact Steidl and Steinberg either by phone, e-mail, social media, smoke signals, or request information through our website.
-Once you contact us, you will get to speak to one of our attorneys over the phone about your situation.
+A. Contact Steidl and Steinberg by phone, e-mail, social media or request information through our website.
+Once you contact us, you will speak to one of our attorneys over the phone about your situation.
 At that point, you can schedule a free consultation to come in and meet with us.